getopt-php/getopt-php/README.md

 If you are still using a legacy version of GetOpt.PHP, please consider upgrading to version 3.

 Only a few adjustments to your code are required to benefit from a lot of improvements.
-Have a look the [upgrade documentation](https://getopt-php.github.io/getopt-php/) for details.
+Refer to the [upgrade guide](https://getopt-php.github.io/getopt-php/upgrade.html) for details.

 ## Documentation